Above: Lincoln School Community Garden, Sioux Falls.

 Photo by: Chris Zdorovtsov

-This article was written collaboratively by Chris Zdorovtsov (Former SDSU Extension Community Development Field Specialist) and Kari O’Neill.
+This article was written collaboratively by Chris Zdorovtsov (Former SDSU Extension Community Vitality Field Specialist) and Kari O’Neill.

 What Makes a Community Garden?